-Keep a reminder pad handy.
+Keep a reminder pad or notebook handy.
 If something that you need to do pops into your head, jot it down to get it off your mind.
 Schedule a time later in the day to address it.

 Set aside time to concentrate.
 How interested are you in what you are doing?
 If the answer is “not much,” then try to come up with reasons for developing an interest.
 Will the project give you a chance to learn a new skill?
 Or might finishing it give you a sense of accomplishment?

 Use a pencil or highlighter.
 Taking notes or highlighting key points are ways to keep yourself actively involved in a task such as reading.

 Divide tasks into smaller, more manageable parts.
 You will feel a sense of accomplishment more often, which can help you stay motivated and on task longer.